Be Aware of Consumer Scams

-The Better Business Bureau is warning consumers to protect themselves against scams that are already increasing as the economy slows and as consumers become fearful of the future.
+The Better Business Bureau is warning consumers to protect themselves against the following investment scams:

-FIFTH: JOBS.
-As the economy softens, more workers are laid off.
-They are desperately seeking work, especially jobs they can perform at home.
-Ads promising "work at home" are almost always scams, but these con artists often advertise on internet sites like Monster.com and CareerBuilder.com - even Craig's List.
+4) Work From Home Opportunities: Ads promising 'Work At Home' or 'Work From Home' are almost always scams, but these con artists often advertise on internet sites like Monster.com and CareerBuilder.com - even Craig's List.

 "Overseas Agent needed.
 Our company is a textile manufacturer in Birmingham, England.
 Due to money exchange and tax law complications, we are seeking an American Agent who can serve as our representative.
 The person we select is welcome to work out of their home.
 Earnings are estimated at $50,000 and above.
 No prior experience is needed.
 To apply, send resume to _____"